valexsantos/testit/README.md

 * Enable the 'Test suite', 'Test case', 'Test plan' and 'Test run' trackers and the plugin on project settings tab
 * Configure the TestIt trackers map on project -> settings -> testit

-## User guide
+## User manual

 TODO

 ## About

+This plugin has Redmine core code inside.

-This plugin is licensed under the GNU GPL v3.
+Licensed under the GNU GPL v3.
 See [LICENSE](https://github.com/valexsantos/testit/blob/master/LICENSE) for details.

+Enjoy!

+(C) 2016 By Vasco Santos